-In January 2013, our subsidiary, The L.E.
-Myers Co., was joined as a defendant in Northern States Power Company (Wisconsin) v.
+In January 2013, our subsidiary, L.E.
+Myers, was joined as a defendant in Northern States Power Company (Wisconsin) v.
 The City of Ashland, Wisconsin et al., filed in the U.S. District Court for the Western District of Wisconsin.
-The plaintiff's lawsuit alleges that The L.E.
-Myers Co. may have constructed or operated a manufactured gas plant that contributed to contamination at a site in Ashland, Wisconsin at some time during the time frame from 1885 to 1947 and that the plaintiff is entitled to payment for certain costs it has incurred in connection with the contamination at the site.
+The plaintiff's lawsuit alleges that L.E.
+Myers may have constructed or operated a manufactured gas plant that contributed to contamination at a site in Ashland, Wisconsin at some time during the time frame from 1885 to 1947 and that the plaintiff is entitled to payment for certain costs it has incurred in connection with the contamination at the site.
+This proceeding is subject to many uncertainties and to outcomes that are not predictable and therefore potential liability, if any, cannot be estimated at this time.